You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 - Overall building condition

-💡 Try visiting at different times of the day if possible.
+Try visiting at different times of the day if you can.
 The environment can feel very different.

 |---|---|

 At this stage, speed matters.
-Good units don’t stay long in the market.
+Good units do not stay long in the market.

 Step 5: Compare Bank Loan Offers